life-itself/community/vault/blog/2023/02/06/communications-role-hire-2023.md

 **Compensation:** Based on skills, experience and availability

 **Timeline:** Apply as soon as possible!
-Flexible on start date, but the sooner the better.
+Flexible on start date, but the sooner the better

+**To Apply:** Email jobs@lifeitself.org, see more details about the application below

 ---